-In May 2017, as part of the NYSERDA Behavioral Intervention Project the Company expanded its piloting of HERs by launching the Digital Efficiency and Rewards Platform, which targets multifamily customers.
+In May 2017, as part of the NYSERDA Behavioral Intervention Project, the Company expanded its piloting of HERs by launching the Digital Efficiency and Rewards Platform, which targets multifamily customers.
 All participants will receive HERs, and a randomized subset of these participants will gain access to a Points & Rewards platform.
 Points & Rewards offers customers financial incentives, in the form of points that can be redeemed for gift cards, to encourage energy-saving behaviors.
-This pilot program will run for one year, followed by two years of measurement and verification of behavior persistence conducted by a third-party evaluator.
-The Company is also exploring opportunities to leverage or expand on the REV Demonstration project that provides HERs to customers in Westchester County and Brooklyn in order acquire additional energy efficiency savings.
+This pilot program launched in May 2017 and will run for one year (ending in April 2018), followed by two years of measurement and verification of behavior persistence conducted by a third-party evaluator.
+The Company is also exploring opportunities to leverage or expand the REV Demonstration project that currently provides HERs to customers in Westchester County and Brooklyn in order acquire additional energy efficiency savings.